ZhouGYong/HAWin/README.md

 # HAWin
-Provide lightweight high availability for windows platform
+A lightweight high availability framework for windows platform